CBroz1/datajoint_permission_demo/README.md

 # MySQL 8.0.34 Permission Issues - Minimal Working Examples

 This repository contains minimal, reproducible test cases for two independent MySQL permission issues discovered during DataJoint/Spyglass development.

----
+## Prerequisites

+- Docker installed and running
+- MySQL 8.0.34 image (custom or official)
+- Bash shell

 ## Issue A: FK Error Verbosity (Non-Verbose ERROR 1217)

-**Severity:** High - Makes debugging FK constraint failures extremely difficult
+**Severity:** High - Custom single-user tables attaching to shared parents **Resolution:** None - MySQL 8.0 design limitation

 ### Problem

 When a user lacks ALL privileges on ANY foreign key-referencing table, MySQL returns non-verbose ERROR 1217 instead of verbose ERROR 1451, even when the specific blocking FK is in a table where the user HAS full privileges.
+This is an intentional MySQL design choice to prevent information leakage about schemas the user cannot access.

 ### Reproduction